Singaporeans First: Formation and contests

-In 2011, Tan Jee Say, a former civil servant, was known for his contests in both the general and presidential elections held that year, despite being endorsed by the opposition parties while defeated on both occasions.
-Tan stood under the SDP banner under the Holland-Bukit Timah GRC (led by Vivian Balakrishnan), where the team attained their party's best result for the election.

-After the party was founded, Tan used a stylised adaptation of the simple heart logo, a similar logo when Tan campaigned during his presidential election.
-Tan also led his 10-member Central Executive Committee, which members also include another former SDP candidate Ang Yong Guan.
+After SingFirst was founded in May 2014, Tan used a stylised adaptation of the simple heart logo, similar to the one he had used when he campaigned for the presidential election in 2011.
+Tan led his 10-member Central Executive Committee (CEC), whose members included a former SDP candidate Ang Yong Guan.

-On 22 March 2015, SingFirst unveiled a new 12-member Central Executive Committee (CEC) with five new faces at its inaugural dinner.
+On 22 March 2015, SingFirst unveiled a new 12-member CEC with five new faces at its inaugural dinner.
 Assistant secretary-general Loke Pak Hoe, assistant treasurer Fatimah Akhthar, and Fahmi Rais stepped down from the CEC.

-The party participated in their first general election, where they contested Jurong GRC and Tanjong Pagar GRC, both against the PAP.
-The party was defeated by the PAP by 20.72% and 22.29%, respectively.
+In September 2015, the party participated in their first general election, where they contested Jurong and Tanjong Pagar Group Representation Constituencies (GRC), against the People's Action Party (PAP).
+The party obtained 20.72% and 22.29% of the vote share, respective to each constituency, and was defeated by the PAP.

-In July 2018, the party was among the seven other opposition parties (Reform Party, Singapore Democratic Party, People's Power Party, Democratic Progressive Party, National Solidarity Party (NSP) and People's Voice Party (PVP), the latter formed by former NSP chief Lim Tean), in a meeting led by former Progress Singapore Party (PSP) member Tan Cheng Bock, on a possibility of forming a coalition for the next election.
+In July 2018, the party was among seven political parties (Reform Party, Singapore Democratic Party, People's Power Party, Democratic Progressive Party, National Solidarity Party (NSP) and Peoples Voice Party (PV)), in a meeting led by former PAP MP Tan Cheng Bock, on the possibility of forming a coalition for the next election.

+In March 2020, SingFirst alongside People's Power Party, Reform Party and Democratic Progressive Party applied to join the Singapore Democratic Alliance.

 Dissolution

-The party chairman, Ang Yong Guan, appeared in a PSP video produced before 7 April 2020, and was subsequently revealed to be PSP's candidate for Marymount Single Member Constituency for the 2020 Singaporean general election during the period between the dissolution of the 13th Parliament of Singapore and the nomination day.
-On 25 June 2020, Tan Jee Say dissolved the Singapore First party, claiming that this would be in the best interests of a united opposition, by avoiding three-cornered fights between more than two parties in the same constituency.
-Tan Jee Say subsequently contested under Singapore Democratic Party's banner for the Holland–Bukit Timah Group Representation Constituency in the 2020 general election.
+The party chairman, Ang Yong Guan, appeared in a PSP video produced before 7 April 2020, and was subsequently revealed to be PSP's candidate for Marymount SMC for the 2020 general election in the period between the dissolution of Parliament and nomination day.
+On 25 June 2020, Tan dissolved SingFirst, claiming that it would be in the best interests of a united opposition, to avoid multi-cornered fights between more than two parties in the same constituency.
+Tan subsequently contested under the SDP banner for the Holland–Bukit Timah GRC in the 2020 general election.

 Leadership of SingFirst

-Objectives and policies
+Manifesto

-SingFirst aims to abolish the Goods and Services Tax (GST) and increase social spending.
+SingFirst aimed to abolish the Goods and Services Tax (GST) and increase social spending.

-In its manifesto for the 2015 election, the party states it will:
+In its manifesto for the 2015 election, the party stated it would: